amihsan/trustlab/README.md

         the following command:
             ``odbcinst -u -d -n "ODBC Driver 17 for SQL Server"``

+## How To Scenario

+- Currently scenario configurations can be placed in ``trustlab/lab/scenarios``.

+- Every scenario configuration file has to end with ``_scenario.py``.

+- All scenario parameters require to be the upperCase version of the respective Scenario.\_\_init\_\_ arguments

+- Possible scenario arguments derive from Scenario.\_\_init\_\_ arguments list, where parameters without default value are mandatory for scenario configuration file as well

 ## Deploy

 - Project is deployed at master branch via a CI gitlabrunner by ``.gitlab-ci.yml``.